 The crown chakra is located at the top of your head (well, obviously!) and is associated with your thought patterns, how well you sleep (or not) and how connected you are with your spirituality.

 The best way I can explain the crown chakra is that when it is in balance, life just flows.
 You have an innate wisdom about how events are unfolding and about the direction in which you should move.
 The third-eye chakra is about having clear intuition, but the crown chakra is more intensive – it’s concerned with whether you trust the Universe enough to follow those messages (or whether your brain gets in the way).
 But even though this is about the ethereal stuff, a balanced crown chakra also means you are grounded (i.e. anchored to the real world) – because if you’re not grounded, you can’t integrate messages from your intuition.

 (Image: The crown chakra symbol)

-The types of people who are most likely to have a crown chakra block are, ironically, those working in the spiritual community.
-I see a lot of a lot of self-appointed spiritual gurus online spouting a whole lot of waffle that they call insight but which has no real world basis – that looks very much like a crown chakra block to me!
+One type of people likely to have a crown chakra block are, ironically, those working in the spiritual community - think about the spiritual gurus online who spout a whole lot of convoluted wisdom which has no real-world basis.

 Remember how I talked about how each chakra has an adversary?
 The heart chakra, which is all about love, has ‘grief’ as its adversary.
 And the sacral chakra, which is about pleasure, has ‘guilt’ as its primary challenger.
 In the crown chakra that adversary is ‘attachment’.
 That’s attachment to anything from possessions to an unhealthy relationship to a need to be right all the time.
 Because when we are attached to any object, or any set outcome, we’re not open to what the Universe is guiding us towards (that which is for our highest good).